 Awards granted under the 2004 Incentive Plan may not be sold, transferred, pledged, assigned, or otherwise alienated or hypothecated, other than by will or by the applicable laws of descent and distribution.
-However, an optionee or recipient may designate one or more beneficiaries to receive any exercisable or vested awards following his or her death.
+However, a participant may designate one or more beneficiaries to receive any exercisable or vested awards following his or her death.